-Mountain hiking can be a very beneficial, very challenging, and very enjoyable sport.
-However, with uneven terrain, variable weather conditions that come with changing altitude, and the possibility for poorly defined paths, this is a sport that can also be dangerous.
-Fortunately, there are a number of ways that mountain hikers can minimize the risk of injuries, such as wearing appropriate footwear and clothing, prioritizing their health, and understanding more about their motivations and physical abilities.
+Mountain hiking can be a very beneficial, very challenging, and enjoyable sport.
+However, with uneven terrain, variable weather conditions that come with changing altitude, and the possibility of poorly defined paths, this is a sport that can also be dangerous.
+Fortunately, there are many ways that mountain hikers can minimize the risk of injuries, such as wearing appropriate footwear and clothing, prioritizing their health, and understanding more about their motivations and physical abilities.

 If you quote information from this page in your work, then the reference for this page is:

 Andrea Boffo is CEO of PlusVoucherCode, a website that provides discount codes to save money on online purchases.